The Problem of The Soup

 I get up early every morning to prepare Antonio’s breakfast: coffee, bread and butter, stewed fruit and twelve drops of Xanax in a glass of water.
 I make sure he drinks all the water.

 Then Antonio goes outside and cuts things.
-He has always loved working the land, but now he often prunes the newly planted trees which cause distress in his family of farmers.
+He has always loved working the land, but now he often prunes the newly planted trees which causes distress in his family of farmers.
 I’ve been warned that he needs supervision when armed with a pruning sheer.
-This time of year, he attacks the rose bushes.
+Today he attacks the rose bushes.
 They do need pruning, so I relax.
-When Pluto, the dog, cries out, I remove the thorns stuck in his fur.
+When Pluto, the dog, cries out, I remove the rose thorns stuck in his fur.

 I prepare a big pot of soup for our first lunch.
 It is not a successful culinary experience.
 I need to serve soft or pureed food to Antonio.
 The vegetable soup is bland and everything on his plate is white; frittata with leeks and onions and steamed cauliflower.
 Antonio rolls his eyes at me as I serve him his lunch.
 He asks the question which will become his refrain, “When is Cristina coming home?”
 Pluto and the three cats are always ravenous so they reduce the leftovers but there is still a pot of soup that I can’t possibly store in the tiny fridge.

 For dinner, I make chicken with too much Vin Santo, so the dish is overly sweet.
 I further puree the soup to give it a new life.
 Antonio moves the food around on his plate and asks for more bread.
 After dinner, I add the leftover chicken and the rest of the cauliflower to the soup.